ShizukaDonaghue/happy-beans/README.md

 <img src="docs/images/testing/us-account-registration.png" width=800>

-Sign Up page is accessed from the Sign Up button on the Home page or the Sing Up link on the navigation bar, which are available for users who are not logged in already.
+Sign Up page is accessed from the Sign Up button on the Home page or the Sing Up link on the navigation bar, which are available to users who are not logged in already.
 Users can enter their details here to register and log in.
-Once signed up, a success message is displayed confirming the login and username, and redirected to the Home page.
+Once signed up, a success message is displayed confirming the login and username, and the user is redirected to the Home page.

 ### Log In Page

 <img src="docs/images/testing/us-account-login.png" width=800>

-Log In page is accessed from the Log In link on the navigation bar, which is available for users who are not logged in already.
+Log In page is accessed from the Log In link on the navigation bar, which is available to users who are not logged in already.
 Returning users can enter their details here to log in to avail of all the features.
-Once logged in, a success message is displayed confirming the login and username, and redirected to the Home page.
+Once logged in, a success message is displayed confirming the login and username, and the user is redirected to the Home page.

 ### Log Out Page

 <img src="docs/images/testing/us-account-logout.png" width=800>

-Log Out page is accessed from the Log Out link on the navigation bar, which is available for logged-in users.
+Log Out page is accessed from the Log Out link on the navigation bar, which is available to logged-in users.
 Users can log out from here by clicking on the Log Out button.
-Browse Recipe button is available in case they would like to navigate back to recipes.
+Browse Recipe button is also available in case they would like to navigate back to the recipes.
-Once logged out, a success message is displayed confirming that the user has logged out and redirected to the Home page.
+Once logged out, a success message is displayed confirming that the user has logged out and the user is redirected to the Home page.

 ### Home Page